raipragya/ActualmovieRatings/README.md

 Recommendation System Using Autoencoders

 This project implements a recommendation system using a Stacked Autoencoder (SAE) built with PyTorch.
 Autoencoders are neural networks designed for unsupervised learning tasks, capable of capturing latent patterns in user-item interactions.
+To run this project, you need the following dependencies:

+    Python 3.x
+    NumPy
+    Pandas
+    PyTorch

+Clone the repository

 Workflow

     Dataset: